TAbdiukov/PPSSPP-patches/guides/Misc.md

 ## Fired Up

-I discovered an inbuilt cheat in the PSP game of "Fired Up".
+I discovered an inbuilt undocumented cheat in the PSP game of "Fired Up".
 It hashes internal names and performs evaluations.

 If you set your name to either:
 * `QQQQQQQQ` (uppercase letter `Q x 8`)